jolocom/jolocom-lib/docs/gettingStarted.rst

     didJolo.registrar
   )

-The function takes an ``emptyWallet`` and the corresponding encryption ``password`` as it's first two arguments.
-The ``password`` will be used to decrypt the wallet contents before adding new keys / modifying it, as well as to encrypt the wallet contents afterwards.
+The function takes an ``emptyWallet`` and the corresponding encryption ``password`` as the first two arguments.
+The ``password`` will be used to decrypt the wallet contents before adding new keys / changing the associated DID / storing metadata, etc. Once the wallet state has been updated, the same password is used to encrypt the new state.

-The key derivation, as well as the DID provisioning is fully delegated to the ``IRegistrar`` instance passed as the third argument.
+.. note:: Please note that this function mutates the contents of the wallet it receives as an argument.

-Internally, the ``registrar`` has access to the passed ``SoftwareKeyProvider`` instance, and can generate and persist all required keys according to the DID method specification (for instance, the ``JoloDidMethod`` and the ``LocalDidMethod`` modules make use of `BIP32<https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki>`_ and `SLIP0010<https://github.com/satoshilabs/slips/blob/master/slip-0010.md>`_ respectively for generating / managing multiple keys).
+Deriving the required keys, as well as the wallet DID is fully delegated to the ``IRegistrar`` instance passed as the third argument.
+Internally, the ``registrar`` has access to the passed ``SoftwareKeyProvider`` instance, and can generate and persist all required keys according to the DID method specification.
+This approach results in greater flexibility when deriving keys (since the behaviour is fully encapsulated in the ``registrar``), allowing for various approaches to cater to different needs (for instance, the ``JoloDidMethod`` and the ``LocalDidMethod`` modules internally rely on specifications such as `BIP32 <https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki>`_ and `SLIP0010 <https://github.com/satoshilabs/slips/blob/master/slip-0010.md>`_ respectively for HD key derivation and simpler backups / recovery).

-The ``registrar`` implementation encapsulates the specification(s) employed for deriving keys (including metadata required for derivation, such as paths, indexes, etc.), as well as the process for deriving a DID based on the aforementioned keys.
+To reiterate, the ``registrar`` implementation encapsulates the specification(s) employed for deriving keys (including metadata required for derivation, such as paths, indexes, etc.), as well as the process for deriving a DID based on the aforementioned keys.

 Provisioning the ``SoftwareKeyProvider`` with keys and a DID is the first step of the identity creation process.
-At this point, a DID Document (which lists the previously created keys and DID) can be created and "anchored" (e.g. create a mapping between a DID and the DID Document in some `verifiable data registry <https://www.w3.org/TR/did-core/#dfn-verifiable-data-registry>`_).
-The process / meaning for the "anchoring" operation is defined as part of the corresponding DID method specification.
+At this point, a DID Document (which indexes the keys and DID we've just created) can be created and "anchored" (the exact opperations are DID method specific, and might for example entail creatting a record mapping the newly created DID and the DID Document in a `verifiable data registry <https://www.w3.org/TR/did-core/#dfn-verifiable-data-registry>`_).

 .. note:: For more documentation on the ``DidMethod`` abstraction, as well as examples of DID methods integrated with the Jolocom stack, check out the `jolo-did-method <https://github.com/jolocom/jolo-did-method>`_ and the `local-did-method <https://github.com/jolocom/local-did-method>`_ repositories.

-Please note that the wallet passed to this function is generally expected to be empty (i.e. the ``id`` value should not be set to a valid DID, and no keys should be present), with the configuration fully deligated to the specified ``registrar``.
+Please note that the wallet passed to this function is generally expected to be empty (i.e. the ``wallet.id`` value should not be set to a valid DID, and no keys should be present), with the configuration fully deligated to the specified ``registrar``.

 The ``JoloDidMethod`` and ``LocalDidMethod`` registrars can also create an identity using a correctly populated wallet (i.e. the ``id`` value is set to a correct DID matching the ``registrar's`` DID method prefix, and the wallet is populated with the right set of keys, of the right type.
 In this case, the key / DID generation steps are skipped, and the anchoring operations are fired right away.
 Whether this functionality is supported or not depends on the ``registrar`` implementation used.